 25 minutes total

-Amatriciana pasta features guanciale or bacon, tomato sauce, and pecorino cheese.
+Amatriciana pasta is a classic Italian dish that features guanciale or bacon, tomato sauce, and pecorino cheese.
 However, for those who are lactose intolerant or following a dairy-free diet, this dish can seem off-limits.
-But fear not, because with a few simple substitutions, you can still enjoy the delicious flavors of Amatriciana with our lactose-free amatriciana recipe.
+But fear not, because with a few simple substitutions, you can still enjoy the delicious flavors of Amatriciana.

 Cut the guanciale or bacon into slices and then into rectangles.
 Add it to a pan over medium heat, along with a very small amount of water.
 Simmer meat so that the fat melts.